Last updated May 25, 2023

 Each router maintains an internal per-app request counter.
-For Cedar apps, routers limit the number of active requests per dyno to 50.
+On the Common Runtime, routers limit the number of concurrent requests per app.
 There is no coordination between routers however, so this request limit is per router.
-The request counter on each router has a maximum backlog size of 50n (n = the number of web dynos your app has running).
+The request counter on each router has a maximum size of 200n (n = the number of web dynos your app has running).
 If the request counter on a particular router fills up, subsequent requests to that router will immediately return an H11 (Backlog too deep) response.

 Dyno connection behavior on the Common Runtime

 When Heroku receives an HTTP request, a router establishes a new upstream TCP connection to a randomly selected web dyno that is running in the Common Runtime.
 If the connection is refused or has not been successfully established after 5 seconds, the dyno will be quarantined and no other connections will be forwarded from that router to the dyno for up to 5 seconds.
 The quarantine only applies to a single router.
-Because each router keep its own list of quarantined dynos, other routers may continue to forward connections to the dyno.
+Because each router keeps its own list of quarantined dynos, other routers may continue to forward connections to the dyno.